Best travel time Tayrona National Park

 Transportation to Tayrona National Park

-You can catch the buses from Santa Marta that are on their way to Tayrona National park, or you can ask your hotel to call a cab for you.
-A cab to the main Zaino entrance cost us COP30,000/$7.50.
+You can catch the buses from Santa Marta which are on their way to Tayrona National park, or you can ask your hotel to call a taxi for you.
+A taxi to the main Zaino entrance cost us COP30,000/$7.50.
 Coincidentally, our taxi driver lived next to the park and when we went for a drink at the restaurant after our hike, he was sitting here as well and took us back to the hotel.

 Tip #3